On abelian varieties whose torsion is not self-dual: Further analysis and discussion

-\begin{prop} The following statements hold. \begin{enumalph} \item The subgroup $G \leqslant \GL_4(\F_2)$ of elements preserving (up to scaling) the unique rank $1$ degenerate symplectic form is a solvable group of order $576$ and exponent $12$ isomorphic to $C_2^4 \rtimes S_3^2$ as a group. \item Of the $128$ conjugacy classes of subgroups $H \leqslant G$, there are $78$ for which the natural inclusion $H \hookrightarrow G \leqslant \GL_4(\F_2)$ is not equivalent to its (twisted) contragredient.
-Of these, $52$ have the property that the image in $\GL_4(\F_2)$ of the twisted contragredient is not even a conjugate subgroup. \end{enumalph} \end{prop}
+\begin{prop} The following statements hold. \begin{enumalph} \item The subgroup $G \leqslant \GL_4(\F_2)$ of elements preserving (up to scaling) the unique rank $2$ degenerate symplectic form is a solvable group of order $576$ and exponent $12$ isomorphic to $C_2^4 \rtimes S_3^2$ as a group. \item Of the $128$ conjugacy classes of subgroups $H \leqslant G$, there are $52$ for which the natural inclusion $H \hookrightarrow G \leqslant \GL_4(\F_2)$ is not conjugate (in $\GL_4(\F_2)$) to its (twisted) contragredient, and a further $26$ for which the groups are conjugate but the corresponding representations are not equivalent. \end{enumalph} \end{prop}